Evolution of NDEAM at Lifeworks

 Observed each October, National Disability Employment Awareness Month (NDEAM) celebrates the contributions of workers with disabilities and emphasizes the importance of inclusion for the people we serve.

-For the past 35 years, Lifeworks has worked to remove barriers and increase access to employment opportunities, leading to a more diverse workforce in Minnesota.
+For more than 35 years, Lifeworks has worked to remove barriers and increase access to employment opportunities, leading to a more diverse workforce in Minnesota.
 In our earlier years, Lifeworks celebrated NDEAM by focusing on the businesses that contracted and employed peopled with disabilities, thanking them with gifts of flowers, treats, cards, and more.

 Over the years, the way Lifeworks recognizes NDEAM has evolved.
 No longer do we praise and recognize businesses for doing what we believe should be commonplace – directly hiring people with disabilities for jobs with competitive wages, good benefits, and opportunities for advancement.
 Yet, the practice of direct hire is not commonplace.